CSchoel/arbitrary-but-fixed/_drafts/why-prime-numbers-for-hashing.md

 ---
 layout: post
-title: Explaining default hash functions including the huse of the prime number 31 in the String and Arrays classes in Java
+title: Why 31? — Explaining the use of prime numbers in Java hash functions
 description: >
     Ever looked at default implementations of hash functions and wondered: Why prime numbers?
 Why 31 specifically?
 And why do we multiply multiple times with the same prime number?
 If so, this post is for you.
 tags: